Book order options

 There was a QEC (Quick Engine Change) for the R-1830 on an A-frame at NAS Whidbey and in a couple of days we would be on our way again.
 But, we took a different route, and again did not make it to Kodiak.

 Pilot Burris, copilot Dailey, navigator Hollenbeck and plane captain Sellers joined in readying their plane for the second attempt to catch up with the other eight planes and crews of VPB-107 which had already arrived at NAS Kodiak, Alaska.
 The distress at finding our plane overloaded, needing half flaps, staggering over the mountains of Vancouver Island, Canada, with an engine spitting smoke, changed our flight planning for the second attempt.
 We were still overloaded.
 But we would now exit NAS Whidbey Island as the patrol plane we were designed to be, by flying low out through the Straits of San Juan de Fuca to the great Pacific Ocean.
 We had decent weather, about 1500 feet overcast, we passed Victoria B.C. on our starboard with Port Angeles, Washington to port.
 We saw the ferries that made regular trips between those two cities.
 After clearing the Strait, we turned northward just off the coast and over the water.
 Vancouver Island was on our starboard side, and we proceeded thence along the Queen Charlotte Islands, to a position off Annette Island, and there began the over water transit across the Gulf of Alaska direct to Kodiak.
+While we did not have engine trouble on this attempt to get to Kodiak, it proved to have its own challengees.
+As we were making ready to land at Kodiak, the whole Island 'disappeared.'

 Taking a cue from Navy ship rites when crossing the equator or the 180th meridian, U.S. Navy planes passed out memoirs of crossing the 180th meridian in the Pacific.
 Our flights were in northern